Trump’s younger brother, Robert, is hospitalized in New York

 The president has said that Mary Trump’s book was a violation of a nondisclosure agreement she signed in connection to a financial settlement she received from the Trump family.
 Mary is a daughter of the brothers’ eldest sibling, Fred Trump Jr., who struggled with alcoholism and died in 1981 at the age of 43.

-No family members joined Fred Jr., who was known as Freddy, at the hospital on the night he died, Mary Trump said, adding that Donald Trump went to the movies with another sibling instead.
+No family members joined Fred Jr., who was known as Freddy, at the hospital on the night he died.
+The president went to the movies with another sibling.

 Robert Trump had previously worked for his older brother at the Trump Organization.